Travel guide

 Do I need to unlock my phone to use an eSIM?

 Yes, your smartphone must be carrier-unlocked to install a travel eSIM.
-Most phones purchased unlocked or with completed installment payments are already unlocked.
-If you bought your phone directly from Apple, Samsung, or Google, it usually also comes factory unlocked.
+Most phones purchased unlocked or paid off in full are already unlocked.
+If you bought your phone directly from Apple, Samsung, or Google, it usually comes factory unlocked as well.

-Can I use both the eSIM and my physical SIM at the same time?
+Can I use an eSIM and my physical SIM at the same time?

 Yes.
 Most modern smartphones support dual SIM (physical + eSIM).
 This allows you to keep your local number for calls and messages, and use the travel eSIM exclusively for data.
 Just make sure to properly configure which SIM uses mobile data in your device settings.